 - National Park rules request that only biodegradable soap products are used whilst in Karijini National Park.

-- Due to distances covered, this trip involves early departures on some morning and frequent stops between destinations.
+- Due to distances covered, this trip involves early departures and frequent stops between destinations.

 - Tour is not suitable for children.